-Moderate to heavy rainfall is expected to continue during the next two weeks across Sudan, South Suda, Uganda, northern Kenya, and western/northern Ethiopia (Figure 3).
-Persistent heavy rains in the Ethiopian highlands, eastern Sudan, and South Sudan, coupled with highly saturated soils in these areas, is likely to cause flooding in flood-prone areas, as is typical in August.
+Moderate to heavy rainfall is expected to continue during the next two weeks across Sudan Moderate to heavy rainfall is expected to continue during the next two weeks across South Sudan.
+Moderate to heavy rainfall is expected to continue during the next two weeks across Uganda.
+Moderate to heavy rainfall is expected to continue during the next two weeks across northern Kenya.
+Moderate to heavy rainfall is expected to continue during the next two weeks across western/northern Ethiopia..
+Persistent heavy rains in the Ethiopian highlands cause flooding in flood-prone areas.
+Persistent heavy rains in the eastern Sudan cause flooding in flood-prone areas..
+Persistent heavy rains in the South Sudan cause flooding in flood-prone areas.
+Highly saturated soils in these areas cause flooding in flood-prone areas, as is typical in August.

-Floods caused by rain have displaced more than 100,000 people in South Sudan, an official said, raising fears about the devastating impact this could have on food security in the war-torn nation.
+Rain caused floods.
+Floods have displaced more than 100,000 people in South Sudan, an official said Floods raise fears.
+Floods have devastating impact on food security in the war-torn nation.